 Book Critic: Education Requirements and Career Info

 Book critics analyze literature and write objective reviews for newspapers, magazines and blogs.
-Degrees in English, journalism and mass communications focus on the writing and critical reading skills necessary for this career field.
+Many critics are freelance writers, not employed by a particular publication.
+There are no set requirements for book critics, but degrees in English, journalism and mass communications that focus on the writing and critical reading skills may be helpful for this career field.

 Aspiring book critics can earn degrees in English, journalism or mass communications to prepare for employment.
 A Bachelor of Arts in English requires the completion of courses such as British and American literature, creative writing, critical thinking, literary criticism, advanced grammar and linguistics.
 Many schools offer variations on the coursework required to complete a degree in English, but the basics of most programs are consistent.